Super 7 Day Tasmania Tour: A Week of Tasmanian Wonders

 About Super 7

-Discover Tasmania’s world-class nature, wildlife, and history over seven super days.
-Join our small group tour of Tasmania to explore Cradle Mountain National Park, the Bay of Fires, Wineglass Bay, the wild West Coast, Port Arthur Historic Site and Crescent Bay on the Tasman Peninsula, and Hobart’s Wellington Park.
-This outstanding tour is eco-certified and includes a unique wildlife experience with Tasmanian devils.
-We’ll also guide you on several of Tasmania’s Great Short Walks throughout the journey around the island.
+Enjoy the best of Tasmania’s nature, wildlife, and history over seven super days.
+Join our eco-certified, small group tour of Tasmania to explore the wild West Coast, Cradle Mountain, the East Coast’s Bay of Fires and Wineglass Bay, Port Arthur Historic Site and Crescent Bay on the Tasman Peninsula, and Hobart’s Wellington Park.
+You’ll experience the highlights of the island and be guided on several of Tasmania’s Great Short Walks.

 The Best of Tasmania in 7 Super Days.